 The job description explains to potential candidates the detailed job requirements such as responsibilities and objectives of the role.
 It helps the recruitment process by providing a clear overview of the role for all involved.
 It can also provide clarity during induction and later, on performance and objectives.

-The person specification states the necessary and desirable criteria for selection.
+The person specification states the essential criteria for selection.
 The characteristics must be clear, demonstrable and avoid bias in wording.

 Competency frameworks are sometimes substituted for job or person specifications, but these should include an indication of roles and responsibilities.
 See our factsheet on competence and competency frameworks.